timlinux/ESP32-Farm-Project/README.md

 * Install NodeRed dashboard node-red-dashboard
 * Install [NodeRed flow](nodered/flows.json) - make sure to configure passwords etc for your MQTT broker.

+# Home Server Setup

+To go with the project I set up a small, lower power NUC device with Ubuntu Linux Server minimal install and installed the following:

+* Adguard Home - ``sudo snap install adguard-home`` and [how to resolve bind in use](https://github.com/AdguardTeam/AdGuardHome/wiki/FAQ#bindinuse).
+After installing, the setup page is at http://host:3000
+* Mosquitto MQTT server - done during the server setup
+* PostgreSQL 10 - done during the server setup.
+The version is old but that is fine for my needs.
+* Tailscale - I created a VPN between my machines so I can look at my home node-red dashboards without publishing them online

 -----